-Both are available under any of the plan options with similar retiree contributions.
+Spouse and survivor coverage is available under any of the plan options with similar retiree contributions.

 Employee Contributions

 If hired prior to July 1, 1991, no contributions are required.
 If hired on or after July 1, 1991 (except disability pension), contributions depend on years of service, as follows: